yindia/iapetus/README.md

   ```

 ### Can I use iapetus for cloud-native workflows?
 - Yes! iapetus is designed to be extensible.
-Upcoming plugin systems will let you:
+The plugin system lets you:
   - Run tasks in Docker containers
   - Orchestrate jobs on Kubernetes
   - Trigger and manage AWS Lambda or other FaaS systems